soarowl20240613/awesome-links/README.md

 - [hyperdiv](https://hyperdiv.io/) Open-source framework for rapidly building reactive web apps in Python, with built-in Shoelace components, Markdown, charts, tables, and more.
 - [justpy](https://justpy.io/) JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.
 With a few lines of only Python code, you can create interactive websites without any JavaScript programming.
 JustPy can also be used to create graphic user interfaces for Python programs.
 - [nicegui](https://nicegui.io/) Meet the NiceGUI.
 And let any browser be the frontend of your Python code.
+- [pdf2docx](https://github.com/ArtifexSoftware/pdf2docx) Not perfect, but it works.
 - [pyHtmlGui](https://github.com/dirk-makerhafen/pyHtmlGui) PyHtmlGui is a Python library for creating fast, easy to build, HTML/CSS/JS user interfaces with seamless interaction between Python and Javascript/HTML.
 It can be used to create web applications, but also fully functional desktop applications, similar to Electron.
 - [PyLaTeX](https://github.com/JelteF/PyLaTeX) PyLaTeX is a Python library for creating and compiling LaTeX files or snippets.
 The goal of this library is being an easy, but extensible interface between Python and LaTeX.
 - [pyWebIO](https://github.com/pywebio/PyWebIO) PyWebIO provides a series of imperative functions to obtain user input and output on the browser, turning the browser into a "rich text terminal", and can be used to build simple web applications or browser-based GUI applications without the need to have knowledge of HTML and JS.
 PyWebIO can also be easily integrated into existing Web services.
 PyWebIO is very suitable for quickly building applications that do not require complex UI.
 - [reflex](https://reflex.dev/) Web apps in pure Python.
 Deploy with a single command.
 - [rio](https://rio.dev/) Combine Your Components Into Websites or Apps
+- [Spire.Pdf](https://www.e-iceblue.com/) Convert pdf to docx or doc, license file required, but quality is not good.
 - [webui](https://webui.me/) Use any web browser as GUI.
 With your preferred language in the backend.
 Portable, Lightweight, and Full OS API access.